CesarNog/CesarNog/README.md

 ## Working with me 🤙

-Not only of technical attributes are made a professional, but the ability to communicate, teamwork and strategic planning are the key to achieving goals accurately.

-I believe that having contact with people it's a primordial step for thrive in your career, creating this network of helping and being helped by others, will create a clear path for you.

-Working in a team, even that I know how to do my job, I try to talk with each other of the team, to check if they really understand what the current project/task is about, and if I can help in some point.
+Great professionals are not defined only by technical skills.
+Communication, teamwork, ownership, and strategic thinking are essential.

+I always make sure the team understands the goal, the architecture, and the reasoning behind decisions, promoting a collaborative and supportive work culture.

 ## Repositories

-Most of my repositories are public, and meant to be opensource applications, they are mainly focused in the following areas:
+Most of my public repositories are open-source and focused on:
-- Cloud Architecture and Devops
+	•	Cloud Architecture & DevOps
-- FinOps
+	•	FinOps / Cloud Cost Optimization
-- Infrastructure as Code/Configuration Management
+	•	Infrastructure as Code
+	•	Python & Java automation
-- Backend Software (Java, Python, Next.JS)
+	•	Backend development (Java, Python, Next.js)

 ## Catch the snake!
 ![Snake animation](https://raw.githubusercontent.com/CesarNog/CesarNog/main/blob/output/github-contribution-grid-snake-cesarnog.svg)